 - Don’t cook things until you really need to

 - Make sure you’re using the right size dishes/pans to cook evenly and quicker

 - Once everything’s cooked, turn your oven off and keep food inside with the door shut to make sure everything stays warm as you carve the turkey

 - Keep food covered with foil until it’s served – this will help lock in the heat

 Everything about Christmas day should be fun, and cooking the dinner should be no exception!
 We’ve already talked about how you can make meal prep more of an event but here are some of our other favourite tips to turn a Christmas job into Christmas joy.

 - Get the Christmas tunes on – we think this one’s a must!

 - Pick up some festive aprons and oven mitts ahead of the cooking to get you in the mood

 - If you want to, have a festive tipple at the ready as a little treat

 - Get the table looking fabulous.
-It can be so fun to do.
 Have a read of our blog for some top tips on setting the table

 - Did we mention singing along to the Christmas songs too?